 Having cold feet on your wedding day is normal.
 But if you are feeling it on your floor, it only means that you have a poorly insulated floor.
-In this case, replacing it with a new under floor insulation is the best solution to take.
+In this case, replacing it with new underfloor insulation is the best solution to take.

-The good news is, there are tons of available options in the market today.
+The good news is that there are tons of available options on the market today.
 The only problem is how you determine which of those insulation options is right for your floor.

-To make the shopping process easier, here are 4 tips on how you can choose the best underfloor insulation:
+To make the shopping process easier, here are four tips on how you can choose the best underfloor insulation:

-There are certain flooring conditions where installing underfloor insulation is not necessary.
-So to save time and effort, it’s best to determine first if your flooring is eligible for underfloor insulation.
+There are certain flooring conditions where underfloor insulation installation is not necessary.
+So to save time and effort, it’s best to first determine if your flooring is eligible for underfloor insulation.

 There are two ways to determine this: one is by knowing the flooring materials and method used in constructing it.
-And second is to consult a professional insulation installer.
+The second is to consult a professional insulation installer.

-Other conditions that installing under floor insulation may not be required or tradies advised not to are the following:
+Other conditions that installing floor insulation systems may not be required or tradies advised not to are the following:

 - Presence of chemical-based spray for insects

 - Presence of Asbestos

 Related Article: Why do you need underfloor insulation for timber floors?